eco fabrics, fair wages, clean dyes

 Because of our commitment to have our products made in Kansas City, this eliminates freight shipping and therefore lowers our carbon footprint.
 Our founder/designer, patternmaker, sew teams and natural dye artist are all located within a few miles of our headquarters, keeping dollars in Kansas City's urban core community.

 Your support of our products means support for artisans in our city who've spent careers developing their crafts.
 These skills have often been neglected in our industry and reflected as "not good enough for minimum wage".
-Our goal is to show mad respect through living wages and support of small manufacturing operations.We pay our sewing contractors and payroll sewing employees not just a fair wage, but a living wage.
-2021 living wage standard in Jackson County, Missouri, where we're headquartered is $13.75 an hour.
-We pay our seamstresses and storefront employees a starting wage of $13.75 to $15 an hour.
+Our goal is to show mad respect through living wages and support of small manufacturing operations.We pay our sewing contractors and payroll sewing employees not just a fair wage, but a living wage based on a fluctuating rate determined by our city every year.

 career artisan, micro factory owner

-Laura has been cutting and sewing our products and even contributing to design elements in our pieces for over seven years.
+Laura has been cutting and sewing our products and even contributing to design elements in our pieces since 2016.
 With a career in cut and sew production, her knowledge and experience in the manufacturing industry is unmatched, and we're grateful to have her on our team.
-Laura leads most of our production and oversees other sewers to help sew our products.
+Laura leads most of our apparel production and oversees other sewers to help sew our products.
 She - and all of our sewers - are paid a fair wage to make our products.

 Dye Artist